-- (f) Any other information deemed necessary by the Secretary of State or the county clerk. - (g) The ballot packet, which must be in text format on 8 1⁄2" x 11" white paper and must include: - (1) An electronic transmission coversheet to protect voter privacy; - (2) The unvoted ballot; - (3) The electronic transmission ballot instructions; and - (4) The self-affirmation required by section 1-8.3-114, C.R.S., and Rule 16.2.3. - 16.2.3 The self-affirmation must include the standard oath required by the Uniformed and Overseas Citizen Voting Act (42 U.S.C sec.
-1973ff(b)(7) and 1(a)(5)), the elector's name, date of birth, signature, and the following statement: I also understand that by returning my voted ballot by electronic transmission, I am voluntarily waiving my right to a secret ballot and that Colorado law requires that I return this ballot by a more secure method, such as mail, if available and feasible.
-(Sections 1-8.3-113 and 1-8.3-114, C.R.S.) - 16.2.4 If the county clerk transmits a ballot packet to an elector by fax and the transmission is unsuccessful, the county clerk must attempt to fax the ballot at least two more times. - 16.2.5 The county clerk must maintain a log of each ballot sent by electronic transmission.
+- (f) Any other information deemed necessary by the Secretary of State or the county clerk. - (g) The ballot packet, which must be in text format on 8 1⁄2" x 11" white paper and must include: - (1) An electronic transmission coversheet to protect voter privacy; - (2) The unvoted ballot; - (3) The electronic transmission ballot instructions; and - (4) The self-affirmation required by section 1-8.3-114, C.R.S., and Rule 16.2.3. - 16.2.3 The self-affirmation must include the standard oath required by the Uniformed and Overseas Citizen Voting Act (52 U.S.C. sec.
+20301(b)(7) and 20302(a)(5)), the elector's name, date of birth, signature, and the following statement: I also understand that by returning my voted ballot by electronic transmission, I am voluntarily waiving my right to a secret ballot and that Colorado law requires that I return this ballot by a more secure method, such as mail, if available and feasible.
+(Sections 1-8.3-113 and 1-8.3-114, C.R.S.) - 16.2.4 If the county clerk transmits a ballot packet to an elector by fax or email and the transmission is unsuccessful, the county clerk must attempt to fax or email the ballot at least two more times.
+If electronic transmission is unsuccessful, the county clerk must mail the ballot and remove the electronic transmission flag in SCORE under Rule 16.2.1(e). - 16.2.5 The county clerk must maintain a log of each ballot sent by electronic transmission.
 The county clerk must maintain the log as an election record along with any other email or fax records.
 The log must include: - (a) The name of the elector; - (b) The fax number or email address to which the ballot packet was transmitted (as applicable); - (c) The date the ballot packet was transmitted; and - (d) The initials of the election official transmitting the ballot. - 16.2.6 Upon receipt of a voted ballot sent by electronic transmission, the county clerk must verify the elector's signature in accordance with Rule 7.8.
 After the affidavit has been verified, a bipartisan team of judges must duplicate the ballot.
-Duplicating judges must not reveal how the elector voted. - 16.2.7 A military or overseas elector whose registration record is inactive may download an application and ballot using the electronic ballot delivery system. - (a) The elector must submit the ballot and application in accordance with the deadlines in section 1-8.3-111 and 1-8.3.113, C.R.S., for the ballot to be counted. - (b) Every county must use the approved electronic delivery system to implement this Rule, except that a county may obtain a waiver.
-The Secretary will consider the following factors in approving or denying a request for waiver: - (1) Number of military or overseas electors registered to vote in the county;
+Duplicating judges must not reveal how the elector voted. - 16.2.7 A military or overseas elector whose registration record is inactive may download an application and ballot using the electronic ballot delivery system. - (a) The elector must submit the ballot and application in accordance with the deadlines in section 1-8.3-111 and 1-8.3.113, C.R.S., for the ballot to be counted.

-- (2) Historical data regarding the number of military and overseas electors who have registered and voted in the county; and - (3) Staff or other resource limitations. - 16.2.8 Nothing in this Rule 16.2 permits internet voting.
+- (b) Every county must use the approved electronic delivery system to implement this Rule, except that a county may obtain a waiver.
+The Secretary will consider the following factors in approving or denying a request for waiver: - (1) Number of military or overseas electors registered to vote in the county; - (2) Historical data regarding the number of military and overseas electors who have registered and voted in the county; and - (3) Staff or other resource limitations. - 16.2.8 Nothing in this Rule 16.2 permits internet voting.
 Internet voting means a system that includes remote access, a vote that is cast directly into a central vote server that tallies the votes, and does not require the supervision of election officials.